bchociej/platform-ng/README.md

 These arguments are strictly for your own use in setting up models.

-Your models function should (may) callback with a value that will be passed to your routes for use in your application logic.
+Your models function should (may) return a value that will be passed to your routes for use in your application logic.
 A Mongoose example:

 ```javascript
 // models.js